 The sum assured provided by the insurer against your term insurance will let you keep your family financially independent and fulfil your financial obligations like your children’s education or payment of a home loan.

 Term insurance plans being a great tax-saving tool is an added advantage.

 Many people are still unaware of the fact that term insurance plans offer a lot of tax saving benefits, which establish them as one of the most favourable life insurance options available.
 Let’s have a look into the tax saving benefits available with your Term Life Insurance plans:

 Benefits u/s 80C of the Income Tax Act, 1961

-Section 80C of the Income Tax Act, 1961 provides a tax exemption of up to Rs.1.5 lakhs per annum on the term insurance plans where you as a policyholder & your spouse or your children as your nominees would be eligible to avail of the tax benefits.
+Section 80C of the Income Tax Act, 1961 provides a tax exemption of up to Rs.1.5 lakhs per annum on the term insurance plans where you as a policyholder & your spouse or your children as your insurance nominees would be eligible to avail of the tax benefits.

 However, there are certain limitations to avail these tax benefits:

 - If your term plan is issued on or after 1st April 2012, tax deductions would be applicable to the total premium paid by you, valued up to 10% of the maximum sum insured.

 - If your term plan is issued on or before March 31st 2012, tax deduction would be applicable for the total premium paid by you, valued up to a maximum of 20% of the sum insured.